Heparin Injury Attorney Serving New York and New Jersey

 If You Have Been Hurt…

-If you or someone you love has suffered from adverse side effects you believe were caused by contaminated Heparin, our qualified New York drug attorneys at Oshman & Mirisola can help you evaluate your legal options.
+If you or someone you love has suffered from adverse side effects you believe were caused by contaminated Heparin, our qualified New York drug attorneys at The Oshman Firm can help you evaluate your legal options.
 A FREE CONSULTATION with one of our experienced litigators can make the difference between bringing responsible parties to justice or not.
 Please do not hesitate to call for a consultation today.